-- The League director shall annually review and approve each a.
-Composite Team's eligibility.
-The League shall maintain approval forms on file for each Composite Team to include, at a minimum, the following: - 1.
-A description of the team's geographical region; - 2.
-A list of the names of all student-athletes indicating the schools they attend or whether they are homeschooled; - 3.
-The name of the Composite Team; and - 4.
-The signature of the team organizer and the approval signature of the League director. - b.
-Composite Teams must comply, subject to the League's local state laws, with the following scoring restrictions:
+- The League director shall annually review and approve each Composite Team's eligibility.
+The League shall maintain approval forms on file for each Composite Team to include, at a minimum, the following: - A description of the team's geographical region; - A list of the names of all student-athletes indicating the schools they attend or whether they are homeschooled: - The name of the Composite Team; and - The signature of the team organizer and the approval signature of the League director. - Composite Teams must comply, subject to the League's local state laws, with the following scoring restrictions: - Teams must compete in Division II but may, at the League director's discretion and to be determined prior to the beginning of the season, be scored and awarded separately from Division I and II teams. - In leagues that include middle schools, middle school riders' scores are excluded from the Composite Teams' scores - if more than one middle school rider is on the team, they may be scored as a subdivided team in the middle school category according to subsection (3)d below.

-- 1. Teams must compete in Division II but may, at the League director's discretion and to be determined prior to the beginning of the season, be scored and awarded separately from Division I and II teams. - Teams are limited to a maximum of fifteen registered 2. riders.
-In addition to serving the above-stated policy to establish school-based teams, limiting such teams to fifteen riders prevents any competitive advantage through the formation of large "super teams," which NICA has determined constitutes unfair competition.
+- Teams are limited to a maximum of fifteen registered riders, excluding middle school riders.
+In addition to serving the above-stated policy to establish schoolbased teams, limiting such teams to eleven riders prevents any competitive advantage through the formation of large "super teams," which NICA has determined constitutes unfair competition.
 However, in certain regions and rural areas, these policies may not be served and the team-size limitation may contravene policies to expand League ridership and to be inclusive to all riders.
-In the event the League's Rules Committee determines that NICA policies are not served and are contravened by the limitation, the League in its discretion may choose not to apply it and must also determine whether it is appropriate to score such larger teams in a separate category. - 3.
-A single Composite Team may be comprised of subdivided teams according to subsection (3) below. - 4.
-Each subdivided team shall be scored independently. - c.
-Composite Team subdivision rules: - 1.
-The League director must approve the subdivided teams that comprise a single Composite Team. - 2.
-If five or more student-athletes are from the same school, they must be subdivided into a separate team and scored as representatives of that school.
-These same-school student-athletes may submit a joint petition, approved by each of them, to the League director for an exception to this rule. - Teams of sixteen or more student-athletes, must be subdivided into separate, independently scoring teams of fifteen or fewer riders each.
-Upon subdivision, student-athletes shall be placed on teams based on the following:
+In the event the League's Rules Committee determines that NICA policies are not served and are contravened by the limitation, the League in its discretion may choose not to apply it and must also determine whether it is appropriate to score such larger teams in a separate category. - A single Composite Team may be comprised of subdivided teams according to subsection (3) below. - Each subdivided team shall be scored independently. - Composite Team subdivision rules: - The League director must approve the subdivided teams that comprise a single Composite Team. - If five or more student-athletes are from the same school, they must be subdivided into a separate team and scored as representatives of that school.
+These same-school student-athletes may submit a joint petition, approved by each of them, to the League director for an exception to this rule. - Teams of sixteen or more student-athletes, excluding any middle school riders must be subdivided into separate, independently scoring teams of fifteen or fewer riders each.
+Upon subdivision, student-athletes shall be placed on teams based on the following: - First Student-athletes attending the same school must be on the same subdivided team; and

-- First Student-athletes attending the same school must be on the same subdivided team; and - Second Student-athletes shall be placed on subdivided teams according to the proximity of their homes.
+Second - Student-athletes shall be placed on subdivided teams according to the proximity of their homes.